conduktor/conduktor-docs/docs/platform/monitoring/index.md

 ## Alerting

 We enable real-time notifications on built-in and custom alerts.
 Alerts can be made at a topic granularity and with configurable thresholds.
-Note that we currently support alerting via **Slack**. // TODO Slack and Teams
+We currently support alerting via **Slack** and **MS Teams**.